CSCfi/csc-user-guide/docs/data/Allas/using_allas/rclone.md

      1116 mydata/setB/file3.txt
      5075 mydata/setB/file4.txt
 ```
-Now, let's assume thet we got some new data (_file5.txt_ and _file6.txt_) that we store in subdirectory _mydata/setC_ and in the same time remove file _mydata/setB/file3.txt_.
-When the same _rclone sync_ command is exeuted again, the new data is added to allas and object _mydata/setB/file3.txt_ is removed.
+Now, let's assume that we got some new data (_file5.txt_ and _file6.txt_) that we stored to subdirectory _mydata/setC_ and in the same time remove file _mydata/setB/file3.txt_.
+When the same _rclone sync_ command is executed again, the new data is added to Allas and object _mydata/setB/file3.txt_ is removed.

 ```bash
 rclone sync mydata allas:2000620-raw-data/mydata